ADGEfficiency/energy-py/readme.md

 ## Running experiments

-The most common access point will be to run an experiment from a config file.
-An experiment is run by passing a `yaml` config file along with the name of the run:
+energy-py has a high level API to run a specific run of an experiment from a `yaml` config file:

 ```bash
 $ energypy-experiment energypy/examples/example_config.yaml battery